Analysis of Spain's National Maritime Security Strategy

 Document Introduction

-The report begins by examining Spain's unique geographical position, analyzing its strategic advantages as a junction point between the Indo-Pacific and Euro-Atlantic, a connector between Europe and Africa, and the security responsibilities and challenges arising from its Mediterranean and Atlantic coastlines and overseas territories.
-On this basis, it clarifies Spain's definition of maritime security as "a combination of preventive and responsive measures to protect the maritime environment from threats and illegal acts, and to limit the impact of disasters and accidents."
+The report begins by examining Spain's unique geographical location, analyzing its strategic advantages as a junction between the Indo-Pacific and Euro-Atlantic regions, a connector between Europe and Africa, and the security responsibilities and challenges arising from its Mediterranean and Atlantic coastlines and overseas territories.
+Building on this, it clarifies Spain's definition of maritime security as a combination of preventive and responsive measures to protect the marine environment from threats and illegal activities, and to mitigate the impact of disasters and accidents.

-The strategy's core framework revolves around three main objectives: protecting national maritime interests, enhancing maritime capacity, and strengthening maritime security.
-To achieve these goals, Spain has planned seven specific actions covering key areas such as maritime surveillance, infrastructure protection, maritime boundary delimitation, underwater cultural heritage protection, fisheries management, marine spatial planning, and information-sharing mechanism development.
-In terms of capacity building, the focus is on integrating cutting-edge technologies like artificial intelligence and smart sensors, modernizing shipyards and fleets, participating in EU Permanent Structured Cooperation (PESCO) projects, and enhancing the security of critical infrastructure such as shipping terminals.
+The core framework of the strategy revolves around three main objectives: protecting national maritime interests, enhancing maritime capabilities, and strengthening maritime security.
+To achieve these goals, Spain has outlined seven specific lines of action covering key areas such as maritime surveillance, infrastructure protection, maritime boundary delimitation, underwater cultural heritage protection, fisheries management, marine spatial planning, and the establishment of information-sharing mechanisms.
+In terms of capability building, the focus is on integrating cutting-edge technologies like artificial intelligence and smart sensors, modernizing shipyards and fleets, participating in EU Permanent Structured Cooperation (PESCO) projects, and enhancing the security of critical infrastructure such as seaports.

-As a core highlight, the report details the foundation for maritime security cooperation between Spain and India, including their collaboration within frameworks such as the Combined Maritime Forces (CMF) and the Indian Ocean Naval Symposium (IONS), as well as multiple joint military exercises between 2019 and 2023.
-Regarding substantive areas of cooperation, it focuses on analyzing potential directions such as defense technology transfer, submarine and Landing Platform Dock (LPD) manufacturing, and seabed infrastructure development.
-In particular, it examines cooperation opportunities within the Airbus C-295 transport aircraft project and India's "Project-75" submarine procurement program, providing concrete pathways for deepening the strategic defense partnership between the two countries.
+As a core highlight, the report details the foundation for maritime security cooperation between Spain and India, including their collaboration within frameworks such as the Combined Maritime Forces (CMF) and the Indian Ocean Naval Symposium (IONS), as well as multiple joint military exercises conducted between 2019 and 2023.
+Regarding substantive areas of cooperation, the report focuses on analyzing potential directions such as defense technology transfer, submarine and Landing Platform Dock (LPD) manufacturing, and seabed infrastructure development.
+It particularly highlights cooperation opportunities within projects like the Airbus C-295 transport aircraft program and India's Project-75 submarine acquisition plan, providing concrete pathways for deepening the strategic defense partnership between the two countries.